SEC Whistleblower Program

 History of the SEC Whistleblower Program

 In July 2010, in response to the 2008 financial crisis, Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act, known colloquially as “Dodd-Frank.”
 One of the most important components of this broad overhaul of the U.S. financial regulatory system was enactment of the SEC Whistleblower Program.
+Our SEC whistleblower lawyers will explain.

 Return to top ↑